leno12/OOP2/README.md

 ## [Click for Assignment Description](docs/README.md)
-Here is the description of the things that this program does.

 # OOP2 CLI AND GUI

 OOP2 is a program which is used to display data from all sensors available at TU Graz.
 It can be used either es CLI or GUI.
 In GUI user can also display data either as Line Chart or Scatter Plot.